 Luzerne Co. redevelopment authority delays vote on selling rail lines

-By Bill Wellock, The Citizens' Voice WEST PITTSTON - The Luzerne County Redevelopment Authority executive director Andy Reilly will wait until the authority board's next meeting before moving forward with a deed search on rail lines the authority considered selling for scrap.
+The Luzerne County Redevelopment Authority executive director Andy Reilly will wait until the authority board's next meeting before moving forward with a deed search on rail lines the authority considered selling for scrap.
+The authority's board tabled a vote on selling about 8 miles of railroad for scrap at the group's March meeting.

 Add your comments below